 Permanent life insurance, on the other hand, offers lifetime protection as long as you continue to pay your premiums.
 All age groups can take advantage of the security and peace of mind that permanent life insurance offers.
 Retirees can guarantee that their loved ones will be provided for after they are gone, and young people looking to start a family can take advantage by buying early and locking in a great, low rate.

 In some instances, a combination of both term life and permanent coverage is desirable.
-Contact your Pugh Insurance Agency agent today to determine which solution is best for you.
+Contact your Vicinity Insurance Agency agent today to determine which solution is best for you.

 Can I Use Life Insurance While I’m Living?

 While the primary reason for purchasing life insurance is to provide financial security for your loved ones after your death, many policies offer benefits that can be used by the policy holder during their lifetime.

 Terminally ill patients can forgo their death benefit in exchange for a payment equal to the life insurance policy’s face value.